 Order Line 0330 123 4123

-Laying a floor yourself can feel daunting, but our helpful guide takes you through the planning process step by step.
+Our helpful guide takes you through the planning process of laying a floor yourself step-by-step.
 From deciding which direction to lay your flooring to choosing the right underlay and accessories, you’ll find all the information you need to successfully plan your room.

-Deciding which direction to lay your flooring can affect the feel of the room.
+Deciding which direction to lay your flooring can affect the look and feel of the space.

-The technique to fit flooring with the Twinclic system differs slightly to flooring with the Rapid Fit system.
+The technique to fit flooring with the Twin Clic system differs slightly to flooring with the Rapid Fit system.
 Rapid Fit is faster and easier to fit on your own, especially when you are covering a large area.
-The third installation method is a simple Tongue & Groove mechanism, whereby one plank slots into the next. all are straightforward and do not need gluing or nailing (you should never glue or nail down a laminate floor).
+Another installation method is a simple tongue and groove mechanism, whereby one plank slots into the next.
+All are straightforward and do not need gluing or nailing (you should never glue or nail down a laminate floor).

-Selecting the right underlay and damp-proof membrane (DPM) for the type of flooring and room setting is crucial.
+Selecting the right underlay and damp proof membrane (DPM) for the type of flooring and room setting is crucial.
 Never use carpet underlay under laminate flooring.
 Carpet and vinyl flooring will need to be lifted before you lay your floor.
-See Fig. 2 for a guide to suitable options.
+Take a look at our underlay page to learn more

-At door openings you should use a matching threshold bar to cover expansion gaps and neatly finish the flooring.
-In situations where the floor is longer or wider than 8 metres, perhaps where a living room and dining room are open plan, you should leave an intermediate 10mm expansion gap at a suitable location, and cover it with a flat threshold strip.
+At door openings, you should use a matching threshold bar to cover expansion gaps and to neatly finish the flooring.
+In situations where the floor is longer or wider than 8 metres, perhaps where a living room and dining room are open plan, you should leave an intermediate 10mm expansion gap at a suitable location and cover it with a flat threshold strip.
 Fit pipe surrounds to neatly cover gaps around radiator pipes.